r4victor/tenthousandmeters/content/blog/python_bts_10.md

 For more elaborate proofs, consult a textbook.
 [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) (a.k.a.
 CLRS) is a good choice.

 How reasonable are the assumptions of the statement?
 The load factor assumption is easy to satisfy.
 We just double the size of the hash table when the load factor exceeds some predefined limit.
 Let this limit be 2.
 Then if, upon insertion, the load factor becomes more than 2, we allocate a new hash table that has twice as many buckets as the current one and reinsert all the items into the new hash table.
 This way, no matter how many items we insert into the hash table, the load factor is always kept between 1 and 2.
 The cost of resizing the hash table is proportional to the number of items in it, so inserts that trigger resizing are expensive.
 Nevertheless, such inserts are rare because the size of the hash table grows in the geometric progression.
-The expected time of a single insert remains constant.
+The expected time of a single insert remains $O(1)$.

 The other assumption means that the probability of a key being mapped to a bucket must be the same for all buckets and equal to `1/number_of_buckets`.
 In other words, the hash function must produce uniformly distributed hashes.
 It's not that easy to construct such a hash function because the distribution of hashes may depend on the distribution of keys.
 For example, if the keys are integers, and each integer is equally likely to be the next key, then the modulo hash function `h(key) = key % number_of_buckets` will give uniform distribution of hashes.
 But suppose that the keys are limited to even integers.
 Then, if the number of buckets is even, the modulo hash function will never map a key to an odd bucket.
 At least half of buckets won't be used.